Here’s the journey that led me to Black Vinegar Barbecue Sauce:

 That brought me to consider Nashville Crossroads Barbecue Sauce from our book Cheater BBQ, a high amplitude powerhouse that I can confidently say hits every sensation and more.
 The secret to the sauce is equal parts ketchup, brown sugar, and vinegar accented with Worcestershire sauce and grated onion.
-After years of judging barbecue sauces for Jack Daniel’s Tennessee Whiskey, I’ve seen everything thrown into barbecue sauce, most of it awful and producing very unbalanced sauces.
-I strongly believe that more is not better.
+After years of judging barbecue sauces for Jack Daniel’s Tennessee Whiskey, I’ve seen everything thrown into barbecue sauces.
+Most of them were pretty bad, and produced very unbalanced sauces.
+More is rarely better.

 Back-to-basics Nashville Crossroads sauce is an exercise of restraint–about equal proportions of ingredients aimed to hit the flavor buttons.
 Good barbecue sauce is meant to enhance, not cover up, the smoke and unctuous character of slow cooked meat.
 This recipe may not seem like a big deal, but it is one of my most lasting contributions to the world.
 Everyone who tries it LOVES it.